Azerbaijan

 Azerbaijan’s economy entered a period of sustained growth beginning in the mid-1990s.
 Nonetheless, decades of economic mismanagement, followed by a costly conflict with Armenia, impeded reforms.
 However, high oil prices as well as further development of the oil industry contributed to the positive trend.

-In 2023 Azerbaijan’s gross domestic product (GDP) in terms of purchasing power parity (PPP) was an estimated US$215.896 billion.
-The GDP growth rate at that time was 1.12 percent.
-Per capita GDP that year was $21,300.
-The labor force in 2023 was estimated at 5.537 million people, and unemployment was estimated at 5.64 percent that year.
+In 2024, Azerbaijan’s gross domestic product (GDP) based on purchasing power parity (PPP) was estimated at US$225.198 billion, with a GDP growth rate of 4.1 percent.
+Per capita GDP for the same year was approximately US$22,100.
+The labor force was estimated at 5.02 million, while the unemployment rate stood at 5.6 percent.

 Other portions of the industrial sector include oilfield equipment, steel, iron ore, cement, chemicals and petrochemicals, and textiles.

 Agriculture: Agriculture remained a major part of Azerbaijan's economy well into the early twenty-first century, employing over a third of the country's labor force for much of the 2010s, even though agriculture accounted for a relatively small portion of GDP.
-22.8 percent of Azerbaijan’s land is arable (2018 estimate), and most of it requires irrigation.
+Around 25.3 percent of Azerbaijan’s land is arable (2023 estimate), and most of it requires irrigation.
 Azerbaijan’s distinct climatic diversity means that it can produce a wide range of crops.

 Grapes, cotton, and tobacco, followed by citrus fruits and vegetables, have the highest yield.
 Nuts, grains, and tea are also produced.
 Cattle, goats, pigs and sheep are the most common livestock.